Theodo-UK/OmniLog/front/README.md

         -   Binds the Next.js app to the local Lambda environment (therefore allowing it to use AWS resources)

 # Deploying to staging

+This is the command to deploy the local code straight to staging (without going through a PR).
+We discourage its usage but it can be useful for debugging.

 -   `yarn deploy`